gaphor/gaphor/docs/so.md

     services by defining them as arguments of the constructor.
 3. All action defined in this service are registered.
 4. Each servoce has a `shutdown()` method.
-This allows the servie to perform some cleanup when it\'s shut down.
+This allows the servie to perform some cleanup when it's shut down.
 5. The action that can be invoked.
 The action is defined and will be picked up by `add_actions()` method (see 3.)